How loyalty programs can turn customers into devoted fans

 5 types of rewards you can add to your loyalty program

-Getting started with a loyalty program can be overwhelming, so we’ve curated a list of the most common rewards associated with subscription experiences.
+Getting started with a loyalty program can be overwhelming as there are many types of loyalty programs, so we’ve curated a list of the most common rewards associated with subscription experiences.
 While some businesses choose only one experience type, many combine multiple strategies to offer expanded perks and benefits to their customers.
 You know your customers best, so pick the ideas that resonate.

 1. Loyalty points